 The study demonstrated that individuals with high blood pressure experienced a drop of 10 mm Hg of their blood pressure after they drank 8-ounces of beetroot juice.
 The individuals that were tested started experiencing the benefits of drinking beetroot juice about 3-hours after drinking the juice.

 Although these results are not entirely conclusive, the evidence shows it is likely eating borscht is a great way to reduce your blood pressure.

 Stomach, Liver and Heart Protection

 Based on a 2007 study that was carried out on rats from Semmelweis University’s Department of Medicine in Budapest, Hungry, it was discovered that eating beets might help to protect the liver.
-The reason explained for why it could protect the liver is because of the protective compounds found in beets; predominately the compound betaine.
+The reason explained for why beats could protect the liver is because of the protective compounds found in beets; predominately the compound betaine.

 Blood Cleansing Function of Beets

-The main ingredient of borscht, beetroot, helps to create more red blood cells and also cleanse the blood.
+The main ingredient of borscht, beetroot, helps to create more red blood cells and cleanse the blood.
 Beets are very useful for curing and treating anemia.

-For instance, when making Polish white borscht; the ingredients used includes sour cream, eggs and bacon broth which will be far less healthy when compared with borscht which was prepared with vegetables and beets.
+For instance, when making Polish white borscht; the ingredients used include sour cream, eggs and bacon broth which will be far less healthy when compared with borscht which was prepared with vegetables and beets.

-By simply skipping the sour cream, you will create healthier borscht.
+By simply skipping the sour cream, you will create healthier borscht!

-It is much healthier to choose a borscht recipe that involves vegetables, but sometimes adding those other ingredients adds just the right touch!
+It is much healthier to choose a borscht recipe that involves vegetables, but sometimes adding those other ingredients adds just the right taste-touch!
 Follow these guidelines to make your own and welcome in the benefits of this Ukrainian, power-house food!